Register your office to receive a $50 credit towards your first case.

 Having a protocol removes the guesswork.
 Instead of scrambling to figure out what to do each time, your team can follow a series of predefined steps.
 This ensures that every piece of critical information is captured, every scan is double-checked, and every patient is kept in the loop.
 A solid plan not only reduces stress for your staff but also builds a stronger, more efficient relationship with your dental lab.
 It transforms a potential crisis into a manageable, controlled process.
 The following steps will help you build a simple yet effective protocol for your practice.

-Step 1: Triage and Gather Information
+Step 1: Triage and Gather All Case Details

 The moment a case is identified as a rush, your first step is to gather all the essential details.
 Think of it as a clinical triage for your lab work.
 Before you even contact the lab, you need a complete picture of the situation.
 Understanding the specifics, including the type of restoration needed and the exact timeline, is crucial for effective management.